 Oppose a Burdensome Cigarette Tax Hike on the Poor!

 The National Taxpayers Union explains how raising Idaho’s cigarette tax will drive consumers from local businesses and hurt lower-income Idahoans.
-“Raising an unreliable tax that heavily burdens the poor makes no economic sense.
-Instead of pursuing such an imprudent course, Idaho should continue its admirable effort to hold the line on state spending and foster economic expansion through tax reform,” the document states.
+The document notes, “Raising an unreliable tax that heavily burdens the poor makes no economic sense.
+Instead of pursuing such an imprudent course, Idaho should continue its admirable effort to hold the line on state spending and foster economic expansion through tax reform.”

 Research & Commentary: Top Ten Reasons Not to Raise Tobacco Taxes

-This Heartland Institute Research & Commentary explains how targeted tax increases on items such as cigarettes undermine fiscal soundness and the press for real budget reform.
+This Heartland Institute Research & Commentary explains how targeted tax increases on items such as cigarettes push sound fiscal policies and real budget reforms to the public policy back burner.

 Ten Principles of State Fiscal Policy

-In a concise, easy-to-read guide to state fiscal policy matters, The Heartland Institute presents the 10 most important principles of sound fiscal policy, from “Above all else: Keep taxes low” to “Protect state employees from politics.”
+This booklet provides policymakers and civic and business leaders with a highly condensed yet easy-to-read guide to state fiscal policy matters.
+It presents the 10 most important principles of sound fiscal policy, from “Above all else: Keep taxes low” to “Protect state employees from politics.”

 Cigarette Tax Hikes Burn Hole in State Coffers http://www.app.com/article/20081012/OPINION/810120325/1030/OPINION

-Gregg M. Edwards, president of the Center for Policy Research of New Jersey, reports the state brought in less revenue after its cigarette tax hike than before the tax increase.
+Gregg M. Edwards, president of the Center for Policy Research of New Jersey, reports the state brought in less revenue after its cigarette tax hike than was coming in before the tax increase.

 Poor Smokers, Poor Quitters, and Cigarette Tax Regressivity

-Dr. Dahlia Remler of the Department of Health Policy and Management at Columbia University makes the case that cigarette taxes are regressive, burdening the poorest individuals the most.
+Dr. Dahlia Remler of the Department of Health Policy and Management at Columbia University rebuts the argument that cigarette taxes are not regressive.

 Debunking the “Tax Thee, But Not Me” Myth: Five Reasons Why Non-Smokers Should Oppose High Tobacco Taxes

-The National Taxpayers Union observes, “The per-capita state and local tax burden in high-tobacco tax states is 8 percent above the national average, while the general tax bill for residents of low-tobacco tax states is 15 percent below the national average.”
+This National Taxpayers Union briefing observes, “The per-capita state and local tax burden in high-tobacco tax states is 8 percent above the national average, while the general tax bill for residents of low-tobacco tax states is 15 percent below the national average.”

-If you have any questions about this issue or The Heartland Institute, please contact Government Relations Director John Nothdurft at firstname.lastname@example.org or 312/377-4000.
+If you have any questions about this issue or The Heartland Institute, you may contact Government Relations Director John Nothdurft at firstname.lastname@example.org 312/377-4000.